Orenkfu/Talent-JS-HW/README.md

 ```
 ```
-Using Bootstrap and ng routing service, you can navigate between different components, where you can browse a table containing data obtained from API.
+Using Bootstrap and ng router module, you can navigate between different components, where you can browse a table containing data obtained from API.
 ```
 ```
 Using a reusable pagination component, you can view the different pages of "users" provided by API.